Mechatronics – a synergistic combination of precision engineering, electronic control, and mechanical systems

 The Institute of Informatics and Mechatronics has a number of international agreements on cooperation.
 Thanks to the Erasmus programme students not only have the ability to study abroad but also they can do their internship within three months.
 In academic year 2010/2011 the department of computer science students did their internship in Technische Universität Darmstadt in Germany.

-Many researches are conducted among which the most important for the employees of the department are:
+Much research is conducted, among which the most important for the employees of the department are:

 - tribology research,